cwilmott/GEOGC183/docs/Final-Project.md

 ## Week 15: Critique

 You are now in the refinement stages of project development.
-What sets apart a satisfactory project from a compelling story is the fine grain details: how successful is your message, is your information competing, what techniques or tools can you use to make the information pop, what is it missing that makes it less successful.
+What sets apart a satisfactory project from a compelling story is the fine grain details: how successful is your message, is your information competing, what techniques or tools can you use to make the information pop, what is it missing that makes it less successful?

 [Week 15 Guide](https://docs.google.com/document/d/1bblzSxwYNHL_0d3XKNsPw_Fap51WfKds0mUW6_DEXvU/edit?usp=drive_link)